Reflecting on Asian Heritage Month

 By Amanda

+During both World Wars, Chinese Canadians actively enlisted in the military despite facing racial discrimination and restrictions.
+In the face of these challenges, countless young Chinese Canadians bravely joined the battlefield.
 During World War II, Chinese and Chinese-Canadian youth enlisted to support the anti-fascist war effort.
-Elite Chinese and Chinese-Canadian individuals courageously participated in various anti-fascist battles around the world, including the Pacific and European theaters.
-Chinese individuals were involved in pivotal events such as the famous 1944 Normandy landings.
+Chinese and Chinese-Canadian individuals courageously participated in anti-fascist battles around the world, including in the Pacific and European theatres.
+Chinese individuals were involved in pivotal events such as the 1944 Normandy landings.

-Although more than 80 years have passed since the end of the war, we must still remember the pioneering overseas Chinese who bravely fought and made contributions for world peace, national independence, and the prosperity of today’s society.
+During World War II, courageous Chinese female soldiers served in the army and air force in medical, communications, logistics, and technical support roles, contributing significantly to the fight against fascism.
+Although more than 80 years have passed since the end of the war, we must continue to remember the overseas Chinese pioneers who bravely fought and contributed to world peace, national independence, and the prosperity of today’s society.

 We would like to thank Amanda for sharing her story and for her ongoing commitment to supporting women and children in the Downtown Eastside through her work with DEWC.